A New Year Brings Exciting New Trail Plans

 Feb 22/24

 NWORTA has been approved for Trans Canada Trail funding support through their Trail Funding Program - Infrastructure and Major Repairs.
 Anticipated work includes approximately $80,000 worth of new trail construction, existing trail upgrades, and trail directional/regulatory signs for our Phase I Shabaqua Trail and Phase II Kakabeka Falls Trail.
 Covering 30% of anticipated costs, these funds will go a long way in helping us secure additional funding partners to make the needed additions/changes happen.
-Our thanks goes out to Trans Canada Trail for their generous support.
+Our thanks goes out to both Trans Canada Trail for their generous support.

 OFFICIAL TRANS CANADA TRAIL AFFILIATION